Free: Healthy 5-Ingredient Meals EbookGet It Now

 - Garlic – Use fresh cloves of garlic for the best flavor, or jarred garlic for convenience.

 - Ginger – This is a great detox soup ingredient because it stimulates digestion and circulation.
 Fresh ginger has the best benefits and flavor, but you could also substitute frozen ginger cubes or tubed ginger for convenience.

 - Soft Vegetables – My detox soup recipe has broccoli and cauliflower, with smaller florets so that they can fit on a spoon.
-These get added toward the end so that they don’t get too mushy.
-Other soft veggies, such as zucchini or green beans, get added toward the end as well.
+These get added toward the end, so that they don’t get too mushy.
+Other soft veggies, such as zucchini or green beans, would get added toward the end as well.

 - Spices – Italian seasoning, red pepper flakes, sea salt, and black pepper.
 If you don’t have Italian seasoning, simply dried oregano works nicely.
 Turmeric is also a great addition for its benefits.